vendidero/woocommerce-germanized/readme.txt

 * *REST API Support* - Data added by Germanized is adjustable via the WooCommerce REST API (v2)
 * *Product CSV Import/Export* - We've extended the WooCommerce product CSV import and export to support our custom fields (e.g. unit price, delivery time etc.)
 * *GDPR export/delete* - We do support the export/delete features of WordPress 4.6 and WooCommerce 3.4 and added new checkboxes to checkout and register form.
-* *PDF Invoices & Packing Slips (Pro)* - Easily create PDF invoices, packing slips and cancellations via your WooCommerce order screen.
-Optionally generate PDFs automatically based on a certain order status.
+* *Invoices, E-Invoices & Packing Slips (Pro)* - Conveniently create invoices, packing slips, cancellations and commercial invoices via your WooCommerce dashboard.
+Comes with full e-invoicing support and many automation settings.
 * *Legal PDF attachments (Pro)* - Attach PDFs to certain email templates instead of plain text.
 Optionally let Germanized generate your PDFs automatically by parsing your page content.
 * *Delayed conclusion of contract (Pro)* - By default a contract is concluded right after submitting the WooCommerce checkout.
 Germanized offers you to delay that contract and manually check the order before concluding the contract.
 * *VAT ID check for WooCommerce (Pro)* - Provide additional fields within checkout, customer account and registration form to automatically validate the VAT ID based on the EU API.